OmaymaS/onceupondata/content/post/2023-04-07-ai-hype-large-language-models-simulmatics/index.md

 - On the other hand, there were the persistent voices who questioned the scientific methodology, opposed the use of flawed products and protested against the technology of oppression.

 It is definitely a tedious and draining task for those who keep pushing back and raising awareness.
-So hopefully more people learn from history, not to fall prey for the hype, and amplify the reasonable voices!
+So hopefully more people learn from history, not to fall prey for the hype, and join forces to amplify the reasonable voices!

 [^1]: [IF THEN: How the Simulmatics Corporation Invented the Future](https://scholar.harvard.edu/jlepore/publications/if-then-how-simulmatics-corporation-invented-future)